mattrei/aframe-tangram-terrain-component/README.md

 * To save bandwith and increase speed the elevation data is backed into the [normal map of the tiling webservice](https://s3.amazonaws.com/elevation-tiles-prod/normal/{z}/{x}/{y}.png), which is all done in a shader by the _Tangram_ library. _Three.JS_ does not support normals with displacement alpha channels so I use the `onBeforeCompile` hook on the `MeshStandardMaterial` to handle this texture format.

 * The commond functions are all within the `tangram-terrain` system.

+* This is done by rendering a depth buffer to an external THREE.JS _scene_, so that the height from the normal map alpha channel is read by the GPU.